 In February 2021, the Company acquired Inverse, Inc. ("Inverse"), a Montreal-based company, for \$17.1 million.
-Inverse provides a data repository and algorithms capable of identifying an expansive universe of the internet of things, mobile and other device types.
+Inverse provides a data repository and algorithms capable of identifying device types accessing the internet.
 The acquisition is intended to enhance the Company's enterprise security capabilities and expand its portfolio of zero trust and secure access service edge solutions for the internet of things.
 The Company allocated \$10.7 million of the cost of the acquisition to goodwill and \$7.6 million to a technology-related identifiable intangible asset.
 The acquired goodwill and intangible assets are partially offset by acquired negative working capital balances.
 The value of the goodwill is primarily attributable to synergies related to the integration of Inverse technology onto the Company's platform as well as a trained technical workforce.
 The total amount of goodwill related to the acquisition of Inverse expected to be deductible for tax purposes is \$10.7 million.
+Pro forma results of operations, as well as the revenue and earnings generated by Inverse since its acquisition and included in the Company's results of operations, were not presented since they are not material.
 The allocation of the purchase price has not been finalized as of the filing of these financial statements.